Learning under Quantization for High-Dimensional Linear Regression: Introduction

 \section{Introduction}

 Quantization has garnered widespread attention as an essential technique for deploying large-scale deep learning models, particularly large language models (LLMs) \citep{lang2024comprehensive,shen2024exploring}.
 In line with this low-precision paradigm, a new frontier of research has emerged: quantization scaling laws, which seek to formalize the trade-offs between model size, dataset size, and computational bit-width.
 Seminal work by \citet{kumar2024scaling} treated bit-width as a discrete measure of precision.
 This was extended by \citet{sun2025scaling}, who established a more comprehensive scaling law for floating-point (FP) quantization \citep{kuzmin2022fp8} by separately accounting for the distinct roles of exponent and mantissa bits.
 Going further, \citet{chen2025scaling} proposed a unified scaling law that models quantized error as a function of model size, training data volume, and quantization group size.
-Collectively, these studies identify a crucial insight: for large-scale model training, strategic low-bit quantization can drastically reduce memory, computation, and communication overhead.
-This efficiency enables the training of significantly larger models on more extensive datasets under a fixed memory budget, all without sacrificing final model performance.
+Collectively, these studies provide rigorous understandings to guide the joint allocation of fixed compute or memory budgets across data size, model size and precision (quantization bit-width).